Fareham

 This is the proposed site at Wallington.
 For the previous plans, see Meon.

 The main building is likely to be similar to that of Rotherham, with glass frontage and an overhanging roof, surrounded by parking areas.
-Screening areas will be created to the east and north, while its position at the top of the hill means it's likely to be visible from the south.
+Screening areas will be created to the east and north, though these will be off limits to customers, who will instead get a small dog walking area and a hard-surfaced play area.
+Another screening area will be required by the entrance, where a gas pipe runs underneath, while existing power lines will be re-routed around the back.

 Welcome Break say it represents a £50million investment and will create around 250 jobs.
-The project is in its early stages and is likely to change significantly.
-A consultation website has been created.
+A consultation website was created in July 2025, ahead of the first planning application being registered that month.
 It is likely to be fought by residents, who have campaigned against nearby developments.

 The Veolia road will need to be moved to make space for the development.
-Welcome Break have suggested they will pay for the congested roundabout at M27 J11, which is the centre of several car-dependent developments, to receive additional traffic lights at the notorious exit from Boarhunt, which the service station traffic would be using.
+Welcome Break will pay for the congested roundabout at M27 J11, which is the centre of several car-dependent developments, to receive additional traffic lights at the notorious exit from Boarhunt, as well as closing the lay-by to widen the dual carriageway, but stopping short of using that space to create a free-flowing link.

 Planning Context